LebJe/LFSPointers/README.md

 try JSONEncoder().encode(pointer)
 ```

-and to convert an array of tuples consisting of filename, file path, and pointer:
+and to convert an array of `LFSPointer`s:

 ```swift
 let pointers = try LFSPointer.pointers(...)